 For more information and details on installing CNUT on a PC or Linux machine, download the CNUT software and help file from http://motorola.canopywireless.com/support/software.
 If you need to upgrade from a previous CNUT release, be sure to back-up your network file before upgrading to CNUT 2.2.

+Prizm 3.1 uses packages ending with ".pkg3".
 CNUT 2.2 and Prizm 3.0 use packages ending with ".pkg2".
 Earlier packages ending with ".pkg" cannot be used with CNUT 2.2 and Prizm 3.0.